 Chelsea was awarded the Artist in Residence at The Boat Building Academy, Lyme Regis 2010/2012 a mutually beneficial working experience where the line between craft, sculpture and painting became further blurred for Chelsea.
 This allowed her to explore the themes of 'Shoreline' bringing the strands together of corrosion and using steel and sea water.

-Chelsea has a long standing relationship with the Russell Gallery in London with whom she has had two solo shows with a third in Spring 2017.
-She continues to be represented by Villa del Arte Amsterdam / Barcelona as well as Art 5 gallery in Brighton and Luminaire Arts agency based in London.
+Chelsea has a long standing relationship with the Russell Gallery in London with whom she has had three solo shows.
+She continues to be represented by Villa del Arte Amsterdam & Barcelona as well as Galería Gaudí, Madrid and The Nordic Art Agency in Stockholm.
 She has shown at art fairs from Singapore to New York, London to Hamburg.